satriobhirawa/THB_Simplified/README.md

 NOTE on uploading it into AWS:
-- Remove debug=True at line 270
+- Remove debug=True at the end of the code